rabbitmq/rabbitmq-perf-html/README.md

 The following parameters can be specified for a scenario:

-- exchangeType: exchange type to be used during the benchmark.
+- exchange-type: exchange type to be used during the benchmark.
 Defaults to `'direct'`
-- exchangeName: exchange name to be used during the benchmark.
+- exchange-name: exchange name to be used during the benchmark.
 Defaults to whatever `exchangeType` was set to.
-- queueName: queue name to be used during the benchmark.
+- queue-name: queue name to be used during the benchmark.
 Defaults to an empty name, letting RabbitMQ provide a random one.
-- routingKey: routing key to be used during the benchmark.
+- routing-key: routing key to be used during the benchmark.
 Defaults to an empty routing key.
-- randomRoutingKey: allows the publisher to send a different routing key per published message.
+- random-routing-key: allows the publisher to send a different routing key per published message.
 Useful when testing exchanges like the consistent hashing one.
 Defaults to `false`.
-- producerRateLimit: limit number of messages a producer will produce per second.
+- producer-rate-limit: limit number of messages a producer will produce per second.
 Defaults to `0.0f`
-- consumerRateLimit: limit number of messages a consumer will consume per second.
+- consumer-rate-limit: limit number of messages a consumer will consume per second.
 Defaults to 0.0f
-- producerCount: how many producers to run for the benchmark.
+- producer-count: how many producers to run for the benchmark.
 Defaults to 1
-- consumerCount: how many consumers to run for the benchmark.
+- consumer-count: how many consumers to run for the benchmark.
 Defaults to 1
-- producerTxSize: how many messages to send before committing the transaction.
+- producer-tx-size: how many messages to send before committing the transaction.
 Defaults to 0, i.e.: no transactions
-- consumerTxSize: how many messages to consume before committing the transaction.
+- consumer-tx-size: how many messages to consume before committing the transaction.
 Defaults to 0, i.e.: no transactions
 - confirm: whether to wait for publisher confirms during the benchmark.
 Defaults to -1.
 Any number >= 0 will make the benchmarks to use confirms.
-- autoAck: whether the benchmarks should auto-ack messages.
+- auto-ack: whether the benchmarks should auto-ack messages.
 Defaults to `false`.
-- multiAckEvery: whether to send a multi-ack every X seconds.
+- multi-ack-every: whether to send a multi-ack every X seconds.
 Defaults to `0`.
-- channelPrefetch: sets the per-channel prefetch.
+- channel-prefetch: sets the per-channel prefetch.
 Defaults to `0`.
-- consumerPrefetch: sets the prefetch consumers.
+- consumer-prefetch: sets the prefetch consumers.
 Defaults to `0`.
-- minMsgSize: the size in bytes of the messages to be published.
+- min-msg-size: the size in bytes of the messages to be published.
 Defaults to `0`.
-- timeLimit: for how long the benchmark should be run.
+- time-limit: for how long the benchmark should be run.
 Defaults to `0`.
-- producerMsgCount: how many messages should the producers publish.
+- producer-msg-count: how many messages should the producers publish.
 Defaults to `0`.
-- consumerMsgCount: how many messages should the consumer consume.
+- consumer-msg-count: how many messages should the consumer consume.
 Defaults to `0`.
-- msgCount: single flag to set the previous two counts to the same value.
+- msg-count: single flag to set the previous two counts to the same value.
 - flags: flags to pass to the Producer, like `"mandatory"`, or `"persistent"`.
 Defaults to an empty list.